Quevedo: Brevity and Nullity (From Spanish)

 And maybe behind the canvas

-was the still blue
+there was still blue

 and only a seal stopped limpid